alephium/www/src/content/news/builders-uncut-ulam-labs-2b0a5b833d45/index.md

 #### We didn’t have time to interview everyone at the Builders meetup, so now we’re catching up with the projects we missed.
 Can you tell us a bit about yourself?
 What’s your background, what do you do, and what is your crypto journey?
 How did you first get into crypto?

 I’m now a big blockchain enthusiast, but it wasn’t always this way.
 In 2017, I got really into blockchain.
 I started with Ethereum because it was the first place where you could do smart contracts.
 That was very exciting to me.
 I got into programming on the blockchain by hacking into it.
-There was an interesting game called <a href="https://capturetheether.com/" data-href="https://capturetheether.com/">Capture the Ether</a>.
+There was an interesting game called <a href="https://capturetheether.com/" >Capture the Ether</a>.
 You’d get these smart contracts and have to hack them.
 It was awesome.
 You had to steal the ETH inside the smart contract.
 The puzzles were crazy, and it got me into cybersecurity.
 Now I’ve been working on smart contracts at Ulam Labs for the past three years.

 #### Did you already have a background in computer science, or did you just start geeking out and hacking?